IMali

-"iMali" is a single by South African DJ Karyendasoul and Zakes Bantwini featuring South African singer Nana Atta, released on October 22, 2021 through Universal Music as EP's lead single.
+"iMali" is a single by South African DJ & Producer Karyendasoul and Zakes Bantwini featuring South African singer Nana Atta, released on October 22, 2021 through Universal Music as EP's lead single.
 It was produced by Bonga Ntozini and Zakhele Madida.

 The song debuted number one in South Africa.
 It was certified platinum by the Recording industry of South Africa (RiSA).

 Commercial performance

 The song topped number one in South Africa on both Gagasi FM top 30 and Metro FM top 40.

 "iMali" was certified platinum in South Africa.

 Awards and nominations

 "iMali" was nominated for Best Collaboration at 28th South African Music Awards.